AaronOrtega1/DataAnalysisPractice/README.md

 ```bash
 docker container logs jupyter_python 2>&1 | grep "token"
 ```

+- If you are not in Linux you can just run `docker container logs jupyter_python`

 You should get a link like the following if everything is already installed if not wait a little bit and try again: